iSumsoft»Computer Tweaks »How to Install New SSD for Your Aged Laptop without Reinstalling System

 Table of Contents

-Go to the laptop manufacturer's website, enter your service tag, or use detect pc and click on Manuals & Documents.
-Look for information about what type of SSD is compatible with your Dell system, as well as the correct size.
+Visit your laptop manufacturer's website, enter your service tag, or use the detect PC feature and click on Manuals & Documents.
+Look for information on compatible SSD types and sizes for your laptop model.

-Wear an ESD wrist strap to protect against static damage during the installation process.
-If you do not have an ESD wrist strap, you should be sure that you touch something metal before touching and working with the hard drive.
+Wear an ESD wrist strap to protect against static electricity damage during the installation.
+If you don't have one, touch a metal object to discharge static electricity before handling the SSD.

-4. An external USB drive enclosure, a USB cable, and disk clone software.
+You'll need an external USB drive enclosure, a USB cable, disk clone software, and a non-magnetic tip screwdriver.

 Step 1: Clone Hard Drive to SSD

-1. To connect the SSD to your laptop, a 2.5 inch USB-to-SATA cable or 2.5 inch SSD enclosure is suggested.
-If you use a USB-to-SATA cable, connect your SSD to your laptop as below.
+1. Connect the SSD to your laptop using a 2.5 inch USB-to-SATA cable or a 2.5 inch SSD enclosure.

 connect new ssd to laptop

-2. Download, install, and run iSumsoft Cloner on laptop.
-Then locate and click the Clone Disk feature to continue.
+2. Download, install, and run iSumsoft Cloner on your laptop.
+Then, select the Clone Disk feature.

 3. Choose your original disk and target disk.
-Here, the Disk 0 should be the source drive and your SSD should be the target drive.
+Ensure Disk 0 is the source drive and your SSD is the target drive.

 Clone disk

-4. Click the Start button to begin the process.
-Click Yes to start the cloning process.
+4. Click Start to begin the cloning process.
+Confirm by clicking Yes.

 Start cloning

-Way 1: Replace the old hard drive with SSD
+Method 1: Replace the Old Hard Drive with SSD

-Step 1: Unplug your laptop from any connected power sources or external cables and unscrew the body to expose the internal hardware.
-Remove the battery and place it aside.
+Step 1: Unplug your laptop, remove the battery, and unscrew the body to access the internal hardware.

 replace hdd to ssd

-Way 2: Replace the DVD/Optical Drive with an SSD Disk
+Method 2: Replace the DVD/Optical Drive with an SSD

-1. Open the Device Manager by pressing shortcut keys Win+X, M.
+1. Open Device Manager by pressing Win+X, M.

-2. Expand DVD/CD-ROM Drives selection to see information about optical drive's specification.
+2. Expand DVD/CD-ROM Drives to check your optical drive's specifications.

 Optical drive's specification